Welcome to today's edition of the Rush 24-7 podcast.

 Look at our good intentions.

-Well, I'm sorry, their good intentions don't matter a whit to me, just like the fact that the first black president's historic thing was a one-day deal for me, and then I start caring about his policies.
+Well, I'm sorry, their good intentions don't matter a whit to me, just like the fact that the first black president's historic thing was a one-day deal for me, and then I started caring about his policies.

-What matters to me.
+What matters to me?

-Obama's not black to me.
+I said early this week: Obama's not black to me.

-He's a far-left neo-socialist whatever, intent on transforming this country in a way I don't want to live in.
+He's a far-left neo-socialist, whatever, intent on transforming this country in a way I don't want to live in.

 That's what he is to me.